Franz Nicolay: The Hold Steady

 After appearing as a guest on The Hold Steady's debut, Almost Killed Me, Nicolay joined the band in 2004: "World/Inferno played some shows with Lifter Puller in Chicago a long time ago, then when Craig [Finn] moved to New York he was doing A&R for the now-defunct DCN live label and signed us up for the live record Hallowmas at Northsix.
 Over the course of working on that, we'd go out drinking with him and Tad [Kubler] when The Hold Steady was kind of coming together as ‘this new band we're sort of working on’.
 When it finally happened, they called and asked me and Peter to come play on the first record (Almost Killed Me), which led to me coming and playing those three songs on NY shows whenever it worked out, which led to 'Hey, do you wanna get together and work on some songs for the new record?', which became 'Well, do you want to join the band?

 During his time with the band, The Hold Steady earned almost universal praise by the press for their performances and records.
 In 2010, Nicolay announced he had left the Hold Steady after five years with the band.
 In 2016 The Hold Steady announced a series of concerts celebrating the tenth anniversary of Boys and Girls in America, featuring Nicolay with the band.
-Their 2021 album Open Door Policy was their first Billboard top-ten record.
+Their 2021 album Open Door Policy (album) was their first Billboard top-ten record.